 Is that a dial-up modem ringing in your ears, or are you just looking at today’s Google Doodle?
 It might be both, because March 12 marks a special moment in the history of the internet — the birthday of the World Wide Web.

 The series of tubes we know and love as the web is now a sprightly 30 years old.
 The www you see in your browser’s address bar when you access a URL, a.k.a. the web, a.k.a. what helps keep you tethered to your screens, is barely a millennial; indeed, the web is 18 years younger than email, and two years younger than the GIF.

-Wondering what the difference is between the World Wide Web and the internet?
+Wondering what the difference is between the world wide web and the internet?
 Rethinking your ability to explain what the web actually is?
-Strap in, because the answers are fun and…
+Strap in, because the answers are fun…